mrush-ilao/ilao-documentation/docs/source/design_guide.rst

 Use for:

  * Cancel actions
- * When you absolutely need to use a button to direct a user to another node without an actual action (other than learning more, reading the page, etc).
+ * When you absolutely need to use a button to direct a user to another node without an actual action (other than learning more, reading the page, etc) or when you need to call out two actions of similar weight (for example, File divorce with kids and file divorce without kids)